valkyrix/Deep-Red-Framework/README.md

 * ~~Create a nessus xml file parser~~ code is messy but it works and is easily editable to incorporate any aspect of nessus file as features
 * ~~Nessus cluster~~ only usable nessus file i have at the moment is my home network which is small and not very clusterable however it seems to work relatively well.

-Same setup as above however using a nessus file from my home network scan.
+Using a nessus file from my home network scan.
 ![perf_test](https://s13.postimg.org/xtrm6cehz/nessus_home_agglo_3c.png)

 192.168.0.4 and 192.168.0.7 are both recent windows machines whilst 192.168.0.1 is the home router and 192.168.0.8 is an android device.